pulsar-edit/package-backend/CONTRIBUTING.md

 But please before contributing ensure to read this document in it's entirety.

+To gain the quickest understanding of the codebase a whole please read through the [ARCHITECTURE](ARCHITECTURE.md) file at the root of the repo.

 ## Guidelines

 Our contributing guidelines and conventions surrounding all types of contributions.